pedro-canedo/CatalogoServicos/README.md

 ```

-after that you can access the admin page with the following credentials
+if you want to access the admin panel, you will need to create an admin account, for this just access the docker cli and run the following command.
-Open cli from docker container

 ```bash
 python manage.py createsuperuser